sterfield/openvz-module/README.md

 ## Documentation

 ### Summary
-This module, called "openvz" will allow you to create / update / delete OpenVZ containers.
+This module, called "openvz" will allow you to create / update / delete / start / stop OpenVZ containers.
 One of the primary goal is to keep the "idempotent" behavior of Ansible, using the "state" option.

 More precisely :